 Rasheed Shabazz is a journalist, historian, and educator.
 His research interests include housing and community development, urban history, the Black Press and the politics of higher education.
 Rasheed was previously a communications fellow at the Haas Institute for a Fair and Inclusive Society.
 He was a McNair Scholar, a Vévé Clark Scholar and received a Gilman Scholarship to study in Tanzania.
 He double majored at UC Berkeley in African American Studies and political science, and minored in City and Regional Planning.
 He was recently a visiting scholar at Berkeley, teaching a journalism course on the history of the Black press in U.S. Shabazz is a recipient of the Judith Lee Stronach Baccalaureate Prize, the inaugural AP-Google Journalism and Technology Fellowship, and the Bay Area Black Journalism Association’s Chauncey W. Bailey Scholarship in 2010.
-He was online editor for Onyx Express, a UC Berkeley-based student publication, and editor-in-chief of The ABC Movement, a UC-wide media collective in partnership with the Afrikan Black Coalition.
+While at Cal, He was online editor for Onyx Express, a UC Berkeley-based student publication, and later editor-in-chief of The ABC Movement, a UC-wide media collective in partnership with the Afrikan Black Coalition.